 As mentioned before, I stumbled across Medical Billing and Coding on Davy Ramsey’s website as he endorses an online technical school, CareerStep.
 CareerStep is an online school that provides several programs that are 100% self-paced and, upon completion, allows students to certify and apply for work-from-home careers.
 I completed the coding and billing program through CareerStep over four months, certified through AAPC, and then received a job offer through my current employer.
 Even though I was an RN before attending CareeStep, their program is geared toward those individuals without any medical experience.
 They require no prerequisites and is a fantastic option for those who want to gain new skills while still working or raising children full-time.

-Do you have to go to school to learn the medical coding and billing field?
+Do you have to go to school to learn about the medical coding and billing field?

 How easy was it to find a remote medical and coding job?